jykelly2/HealthApp-WEB/README.md

 ### Confirmation Page

 * Populates all the inputted fields
-* Gives user option to edit information which navigates user to edit page with fields populated to edit account
+* Gives user option to edit information which navigates the user to edit page with fields populated to edit account
-* Delete account to delete account from user database
+* Delete account to delete account from the user database
 * Submit information would send an email to user's email about their BMI and recommended health website depending on user's input on Health Focus and Interest Level

 <div>